Data Smackdown

 The winning team and the finalists with the highest grade of each category will be eligible to participate in the European phase of the European Statistics Competition.
 The organisation of the national phase will contact the teams in due time to inform them about the European phase.

 For this purpose, the jury will prepare a list with at most three teams per category sorted by the highest grade obtained in the national phase.
 The first team in the list will be the winner, followed by the two finalists.
-In case the proposed teams could not attend or refuse to participate in the European phase, the jury will contact the following team of the aforementioned list.
+In case the proposed teams refuse to participate in the European phase, the jury will contact the following team of the aforementioned list.

 Further information and applicable rules for the European phase of the European Statistics Competition may be found on the dedicated website.